 Mobility enables pastoralists to sustain biodiversity in Rangeland ecosystems through rotational grazing, allowing recovery periods and promoting ecological connectivity.
 Pastoral movement and well-planned grazing foster plant regeneration, controls woody species and may promote sustainable fire regimes crucial for the functioning Rangeland systems, maintains soil fertility and keeps the understory clear in pastoral areas.

 However, pastoralists face increasing restrictions to their mobility due to a range of socio-political factors, including changes in land tenure systems and state policies which restrict cross-border and interstate movements, shifts in agricultural policies, land privatization, exclusionary conservation models, and state-driven afforestation as well as the most recent green energy transition initiatives.
-These disrupt traditional land-use patterns and undermine pastoral mobility leading to rangeland degradation and loss of biodiversity.
+These disrupt traditional land-use patterns and undermine pastoral mobility leading to rangeland degradation and loss of biodiversity.Some pastoralists operate in areas of intense conflict between wildlife conservation and agropastoral activities.

 The maintenance of healthy Rangelands aligns with the United Nations Convention to Combat Desertification (UNCCD) commitment on restoration of rangelands through nature-based solutions to achieve land degradation neutrality.
 Pastoral mobility is a key restoration strategy that ensures Sustainable Rangeland Management and contributes to global commitments on biodiversity conservation, climate adaptation and mitigation and land degradation neutrality.